 A lot of Shakespeare’s writing will not be contained in this section.
 Not only was his collection of work so extensive, but a lot of it was poetry.
 In addition to writing plays, he wrote 154 sonnets.

-The Merchant of Venice.
-Considered by many to be ahead of its time as Shakespeare bravely explored the issue of religious hatred.
+- The Merchant of Venice.
+Considered by many to be ahead of its time, Shakespeare bravely explored the issue of religious hatred.
 His character Shylock breaks the norms for a stereotypical villain and is portrayed as a partially sympathetic Jewish character.
 Shakespeare also touched on the idea of racism in his play, Othello.

 Shakespeare was allegedly born on Henley Street.
 His father was John Shakespeare, a successful glover, and his mother was Mary Arden, a member of the local gentry.
 His father was a successful businessman, and this high standing allowed William to access education.